BSData/wh40k-9e/README.md

 ## Important ##
 [Important]: #important

 __The Battlescribe data editor can cause problems when merging updates.
-Because of this, and also to avoid duplicated effort where multiple people are working on the same files, please join us on Gitter before you commit changes to the files.__
+Because of this, and also to avoid duplicated effort where multiple people are working on the same files, please join us on Discord before you commit changes to the files.__

 __Previous editions__: _However we don't support older editions actively, the files are available from [7th Edition repo](https://github.com/BSData/wh40k-7th-edition) - also there you can find archived files for 7th and 6th edition for BattleScribe v1.15._